scenerystack/community/docs/reference/api/tandem/PhetioObject.md

 # PhetioObject

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tandem/blob/main/js/PhetioObject.ts](https://github.com/phetsims/tandem/blob/main/js/PhetioObject.ts) for the most up-to-date information.

 ## Overview

 Base type that provides PhET-iO features.
 An instrumented PhetioObject is referred to on the wrapper side/design side